Review of Daniel Smith Watercolor Sticks

 Many watercolour artists have heard by now about how good Daniel Smith Watercolor Sticks really are and some people might be thinking about buying a few colour sticks to get started, but where to begin when deciding on a limited palette?Plastic cases for watercolor sticks

 First of all, I would like to say that these watercolour sticks are true working colours.
 Some people might buy them as a kind of "novelty" item in order to try them out - for as we know, in recent years, there have been many coloured sticks and pens that have entered the artist market, many of them containing a lot of very bright yet impermanent colours having little character - but rest assured that Daniel Smith Watercolor Sticks are the Real Thing - real pigments in a non-waxy stick format, albeit some of the colours having a different pigment content to the tube range.
 It is with these aspects in mind that I have written this article.
 An article for artists that I hoped to find online but did not find; so I wrote this article to accommodate the deficit of information.
 Also an article of interest to artists who might be considering to use these watercolour sticks as their main palette of colours.
 That would be very easy as they are, overall, lovely.
-Just to add, all of the sticks cost the same price, irrespective of colour.
+Just to add, all of the sticks cost the same price, irrespective of colour or series number.